thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-27-cinemood2-update.md

 ---

-## 🤖 Why GPT-4o-Mini Instead of Local or Paid Models?
+## 🤖 Why GPT-4o-Mini Instead of Local or Advanced Paid Models?

 ### **❌ Local Models (Mistral-7B, Llama2, etc.)**
 - **Too large** to run on a laptop efficiently.